bpulluta/REopt-Scenario-Analysis/README.md

 ## Acknowledgments

-- This project uses the REopt API developed by NREL.
+- This project uses the REopt Julia Package developed by NREL.
 - Thanks to all contributors who have helped shape this project.

 ## Contact